-• Provide an in-depth description of your personal orientation to change.
+- Provide an in-depth description of your personal orientation to change.
 How does your orientation influence the way you (a) lead change and (b) adapt to change?
 Be sure to provide a thorough description.

-Reflection Paper #2:

-• Describe the diffusion of a contemporary innovation in the agricultural and natural resources context (i.e. GMOs, Precision Agriculture, UAV use, Artificial Intelligence, etc.).
+Connections to the Week 1 & Week 2 materials should be included.
+Reflection Paper #2: - Describe the diffusion of a contemporary innovation in the agricultural and natural resources context (i.e. artificial intelligence, GMOs, invasive species control, lab-produced proteins, smart-fencing, etc.).
 Evaluate how the attributes of the innovation and adherence to the diffusion process affected its diffusion and the ultimate success or failure of the innovation within agriculture/natural resources.